Lynne Knobloch-Fedders, PhD

 Licensed Clinical Psychologist, The Family Institute at Northwestern University

 Clinical Associate Professor, Department of Psychology

 The strong links between relationship distress, depression, and anxiety, along with limitations in current theory, research, and intervention, point to the need for a comprehensive, integrated system of interpersonal assessment, diagnosis, and treatment.
-This project, directed by Dr. Lynne Knobloch-Fedders, applies interpersonal theory to the study of couples in which one partner suffers from depression or anxiety.
-The goal of this research is to develop a more comprehensive system of assessment, intervention, and outcome evaluation.
+This program of research, directed by Dr. Lynne Knobloch-Fedders, applies interpersonal theory to the study of couples in which one partner suffers from mood or anxiety disorders.
+The goal of this research is to develop a more comprehensive system of assessment, intervention, and outcome evaluation for these disorders.

-Dr. Knobloch-Fedders has conducted research comparing the interpersonal behavior of distressed couples with and without a depressed and / or anxious partner.
-In a second study, the process and outcome of an integrative couples therapy used to treat these couples has been investigated.
-The study is designed to correlate treatment process and outcome with changes in maladaptive interpersonal behavior over the course of therapy.
+Dr. Knobloch-Fedders’ research program compares the interpersonal behavior of distressed couples with and without a depressed and / or anxious partner, and evaluates the process and outcome of an integrative couples therapy used to treat these couples.

 For more information about the Depression, Anxiety, Relationship Distress and Couples project, contact Dr. Lynne-Knobloch-Fedders at 847-733-4300, ext.
 796.